 Prader-Willi syndrome is a congenital (present from birth) disease.
 It affects many parts of the body.
 People with this condition are obese, have reduced muscle tone and mental ability, and have sex glands that produce little or no hormones.

 Prader-Willi syndrome is caused by a gene missing on part of chromosome 15.
 Normally, your parents each pass down a copy of this chromosome.
-Most patients with Prader-Willi syndrome are missing the genetic material on part of the father's chromosome.
-The rest of patients with this condition often have two copies of the mother's chromosome 15.
+Most persons with Prader-Willi syndrome are missing the genetic material on part of the father's chromosome.
+The rest of persons with this condition often have two copies of the mother's chromosome 15.

 The genetic changes occur randomly.
-Patients usually do not have a family history of the condition.
+Persons who have this syndrome usually do not have a family history of the condition.

 Signs of Prader-Willi syndrome may be seen at birth.

 - Newborns are often small and floppy.

 - Male infants may have undescended testicles.

 Other symptoms may include: